Tsuyoshi Wada: 2009

 In 2009, Wada was named to the national team's preliminary roster for the upcoming World Baseball Classic along with teammates first baseman Nobuhiko Matsunaka, starter Toshiya Sugiuchi, closer Takahiro Mahara and shortstop Munenori Kawasaki.
 However, though he took part in the training camp held in Miyazaki in mid-February, he and Matsunaka were cut from the final 28-man team before the tournament.

 Wada showed no signs of disappointment in his pitching, taking the mound in the Hawks' season opener on April 3 and striking out 14 (tying both his career high and the NPB record for strikeouts in a season opener) en route to a three-hit, complete game shutout against the Buffaloes in one of the most dominant starts of his young career.
 However, more injury trouble found Wada in the form of left elbow inflammation.
 He went to the United States for treatment, and was taken off the active roster on June 11.
-He was expected to miss at least three weeks initially, but did not return until September 9, when he was hammered by the Chiba Lotte Marines for 6 runs in 3 2/3 innings.
+He was expected to miss at least three weeks initially but did not return until September 9, when he was hammered by the Chiba Lotte Marines for 6 runs in 3 2/3 innings.
 Wada finished 2009 with a record of 4–5 with a 4.06 ERA.

 2010

 Wada started the 2010 campaign pegged as the fourth starter in the rotation behind Toshiya Sugiuchi, Kenji Ohtonari, and D.J.
 Houlton.
 His first start of the season came against the Orix Buffaloes, and he gave up two runs on three hits in five innings, walking two and striking out eight.
 Despite the performance, he took the loss.
-More of the same came from Wada in his second outing against the Saitama Seibu Lions, as he gave up four runs on five hits in five innings, but he managed to get the win.
+More of the same came from Wada in his second outing against the Saitama Seibu Lions, as he gave up four runs on five hits in five innings, but he earned the win.

 His third start was one of the best in his career, as he gave up one run on four hits in a complete-game effort, striking out a career-high 15 Marines to record his second win of the season.
 He continued his winning ways into interleague, where he won all five of his starts, going at least six innings every start and striking out at least five batters, by the end of interleague, he had won nine games.

-Wada was selected for the All Star Series in 2010 and started game 1.
-His team-mate Sugiuchi Toshiya started game 2.
-They lead the Pacific League in wins through most of the season.
-It was their fine form that carried the Hawks to the league title in 2010 as the rest of the team's starters struggled.
-Wada was named Pacific league MVP for the 2010 season, helping the Hawks win the regular season pacific league pennant.
+Wada was selected for the All-Star Series in 2010 and started game 1.
+His teammate Sugiuchi Toshiya started game 2.
+They led the Pacific League in wins through most of the season.
+It was their fine form that carried the Hawks to the league title, as the rest of the team's starters struggled.
+Wada was named Pacific League MVP.